-The preventive action procedure is similar identical to the corrective action procedure, except - The only difference is that preventive action anticipates and corrects potential failures.
+The preventive action procedure is similar to the corrective action procedure, except that preventive action anticipates and corrects potential failures.
 Often a corrective action will generate one or more associated preventive actions to ensure a complete and long-term fix.